 Have A Backup Plan

 As soon as you set a date for your dream Cornish wedding, as mentioned previously, it’s an excellent time to have a Plan B. Prepare for everything that could happen, even a tornado!
 Okay, that might be a little extreme, but you get what I mean.
-Planning will help to make your day go more smoothly, even if everything goes without a hitch, it will stop you panicking about the weather spoiling your special day.
+Planning will help to make your day go more smoothly, even if everything goes without a hitch, it will stop you from panicking about the weather spoiling your special day.
 The tent idea above could come in very handy, and you could also organise an usher to escort your guests from their cars to your venue with an umbrella (I find this is always a big hit with guests)

 I’ve said this before, but it’s so important I made it a topic on its own.
 Try not to stress too much about the weather, with the right mindset and planning, rain or shine your wedding will be a day to remember for decades to come and this brings us to the final topic.